LordAizen1/task-board-app/README.md

   - Create, edit, and delete tasks
   - Organize tasks in three columns: To Do, In Progress, and Done
   - Persistent storage using a file-based backend
+  - Offline functionality with client-side storage (when deployed)

 - **Drag and Drop**
   - Move tasks between columns with intuitive drag-and-drop functionality